spurll/tread/readme.md

 Feature Requests
 ----------------

+* Add auto-expand option (the current behaviour) that defaults to off
 * Add support for ATOM feeds
 * Add ability to (and instructions for) running a cron job to check feeds and update the DB regularly even if the main feed reader isn't invoked